pbanks74/Python-Projects/README.md

 ### Django University
 Web Application created using Django framework with basic CRUD functionality that allows users to create profiles and specify what courses they are enrolled in.

+### Mean or Nice Game
+Demonstrates how to pass variables from function to function while producing a functional game.

 ## Conclusion